xlladdins/xll/docs/Excel4MacrosH-P.md

 **Related Function**

-SAVE.DIALOG   Displays the standard Microsoft Excel File Save As dialog box and gets a file name from the user
+SAVE.DIALOG&nbsp;&nbsp;&nbsp;Displays the standard Microsoft Excel File Save As dialog box and gets a file name from the user

 Return to [top](#H)